rikluost/sionna-PlutoSDR/README.md

 The jupyter notebook `Sionna_Pluto_SDR.ipynb` provides an end to end example on how to use the functionality, both, with eager mode, and then as integrated Keras layer integrated in a simulated system.

-Note: The code may well benefit from further optimization and clean-up, as the developer acknowledges not being a professional developer.

 ## Functionality